May 27, 2023

 15 Recruiters Reveal If SQL Certifications Are Worth It

-Will getting a SQL certification actually help you get a data job?
+Will getting a SQL certification actually help you get a data job in the age of AI?

 There's a lot of conflicting answers out there, but we're here to clear the air.

-Learning SQL is crucial if you want to get a job in data.
-But do you need an actual certificate that proves this knowledge?
-It depends on your desired role in data science.
+Learning SQL is more crucial than ever if you want to get a job in data, especially with the rapid advancements in artificial intelligence (AI) and machine learning (ML).
+For example, SQL skills are essential for accessing and preparing the massive datasets needed to train cutting-edge ML models, analyzing model performance, and deriving insights from AI outputs.
+But do you need an actual certificate to prove this knowledge?
+It depends on your desired role in the data science and AI field.

 When You DON'T Need a Certificate

-Are you planning to work as a data analyst, data engineer, statistician, or data scientist?
+Are you planning to work as a data analyst, data engineer, AI/ML engineer, or data scientist?

 Then, the answer is: No, you do not need a SQL certificate.
 You most certainly need SQL skills for these jobs, but a certification won’t be required.
 In fact, it probably won’t even help.